-6. Emergency Action - Levels in excess of the ten minute WEL
+6. Emergency action: Levels in excess of the 10-minute WEL

-(a) If levels are recorded in excess of the ten minute WEL the persons in the immediate area of the effect will be instructed to move to a safe position and the levels will be reduced as quickly as possible, e.g. by increasing ventilation.
+6.1 If levels are recorded in excess of the ten minute WEL the persons in the immediate area of the effect will be instructed to move to a safe position and the levels will be reduced as quickly as possible, e.g. by increasing ventilation.
 Ten minutes will be allowed to elapse and a further reading taken.

-(b) If the level recorded on the monitor is at the ten minute WEL level, the period of exposure of personnel must not exceed ten minutes and immediate action must be taken to ensure that it is quickly reduced to the 8-hour level or below.
+6.2 If the level recorded on the monitor is at the ten minute WEL level, the period of exposure of personnel must not exceed ten minutes and immediate action must be taken to ensure that it is quickly reduced to the 8-hour level or below.

-7. Pyrotechnic Smoke
+7. Pyrotechnic smoke